 The biggest mistake is when companies make beautiful email signature campaigns but forget a call to action to get people to click on it.
 Make sure it’s clear where you are taking them and why they should go there.
 Make sure they know exactly what to expect when they click.

 According to MailChimp email software, the larger the text in the call to action, the more important it’ll feel to the reader.
 Just keep it as short as possible.
-MailChimp also recommends experimenting with different fonts and colors just for the CTA to stand out.
+MailChimp also recommends experimenting with different fonts and colours just for the CTA to stand out.

 The other common mistake is running the same campaign all the time.
 And don’t leave the same one up for too long because you are losing out on your return on investment.
 Make sure to update your campaigns regularly for the best impact.

-Well similarly, you can A/B test rebranding by seeing what your current clients already like.
-You can also add coupons and sales, or anything else you want to test.
+Well, similarly, you can A/B test rebranding by seeing what your current clients already like.
+You can also add coupons and sales or anything else you want to test.
 Are you sponsoring or running a fundraiser for a good cause?
 Brag in a banner!
 And don’t forget to use it for your holiday hours and simply wishing a happy new year.

 Another popular campaign to run is with a call to action for more newsletter signups.
 This is particularly good for the sales department to have as it can help move prospects along the sales pipeline, as tech support hours or a knowledge base is useful in the email signatures of customer service.

 We aren’t asking you to get your IT department to code an in-depth email signature Picasso.
-If you use Xink email signature management app, your marketing or design team can do it themselves, simply uploading it, guaranteeing consistency, and even tracking results like you would any other campaign.
+If you use the Xink email signature management app, your marketing or design team can do it themselves, simply uploading it, guaranteeing consistency, and even tracking results like you would any other campaign.